EnigmaCurry/d.rymcg.tech/traefik-forward-auth/README.md

 can only have one group, but many apps can share the same group.
 Groups are comprised of email addresses of the users that are members of that group.
-The email addresses of the group must match those of accounts on your Gitea instance (or external OAuth provider).
+The email addresses of the group must match those of accounts on your Forgejo instance (or external OAuth provider).

-For example, if you have accounts on your Gitea instance for `alice@example.com` and `bob@demo.com`, and you only want Alice to be able to access the `whoami` app, create a new group (eg. `whoami`), and add `alice@example.com` as the only member of that group.
+For example, if you have accounts on your Forgejo instance for `alice@example.com` and `bob@demo.com`, and you only want Alice to be able to access the `whoami` app, create a new group (eg. `whoami`), and add `alice@example.com` as the only member of that group.
 Then